cobalthq/cobalt-product-public-docs/content/en/Integrations/defectdojo.md

 ---

 {{% pageinfo %}}
-Learn how to set up an integration between Cobalt and DefectDojo using the Cobalt API.
+Configure the integration to import Cobalt findings into the DefectDojo platform.
 The availability of this feature depends on your [PtaaS tier](/platform-deep-dive/credits/ptaas-tiers/).
 {{% /pageinfo %}}

 In this article: